gdalessi/OpenMORe/README.md

 **Installation:**
-if the libraries requirements are satisfied, go to the pyMORe folder from your terminal, and type “python setup.py install”.
+if the libraries requirements are satisfied, go to the pyMORe folder from your terminal, and type: `python setup.py install`.

 **Usage:**
 you can run a quick test running one of the examples in the “examples” folder,